-The comparisons show that the CO emissions for the build scenario are slightly higher than the no build scenario in 2025, but slightly lower than the no-build scenario in 2018, 2035, and 2040.
-The higher estimate for the build scenario in 2025 is due to a reduction in roadway congestion, which increased network speeds forecasted by the regional travel demand model.
+The comparisons show that the CO emissions for the build scenario are slightly higher than the no build scenario in 2020, and slightly lower in 2035 and 2040.
+As noted earlier, the CO emissions are the same for the 2025 build and no build scenarios.
+MOVES estimates all pollutants in tons/year, which are then converted to tons/day.
+Prior to being converted to tons/day, the estimated tons/year CO emissions for the 2020 build scenario are slightly higher than for the no build scenario.
+The higher estimate for the build scenario in 2020 is due to a reduction in roadway congestion, which increased network speeds forecasted by the regional travel demand model.
 Carbon monoxide emissions factors are very sensitive to speed.
-Since the 2025 build scenario emission estimates are higher than the no build, the build scenario is compared to the 1990 CO emissions as allowed by the conformity rule under 40CFR93.113(c)(ii).
-The 1990 on-road mobile source emissions are 58,777.3 tons per year (i.e., 161.03 tons per day).
-Clearly, the 2025 CO emission estimate of 92.2 tons per day is below the 1990 CO emissions.
+Since the 2020 build scenario emission estimates are higher than the no build, the build scenario is compared to the 1990 CO emissions as allowed by the conformity rule under 40CFR93.119(c)(ii).
+The 1990 on-road mobile source emissions are 58,777.3 tons per year (161.03 tons per day).
+Clearly, the 2025 CO emission estimate of 81.07 tons per day is below the 1990 CO emissions.